SergeDubovsky/sedaro-nano/terraform/README.md

 ### 4. Configure kubectl

-After successful deployment, configure kubectl to connect to your cluster:
+After the GitHub Actions workflow has successfully deployed or updated the infrastructure, configure kubectl to connect to your cluster:

 ```bash
 aws eks update-kubeconfig --region us-east-1 --name sedaro-nano-demo